 Patients treated in the Vascular Anomalies Program are assisted by a coordinator who will schedule appointments with physicians as well as imaging and therapeutic procedures.
 Patients may be seen simultaneously by physicians in an array of specialties to optimize diagnosis and the design of a treatment plan.

 - Capillary (port wine stains)

-- Sclerotherapy used to shrink venous malformations, using advanced techniques that maximize therapeutic benefit with a low rate of side effects and complications
+- Sclerotherapy to shrink venous and lymphatic malformations, using advanced techniques that maximize therapeutic benefit with a low rate of side effects and complications

 - Endovenous laser therapy of symptomatic superficial varicosities and extensive lymphatic and venous malformations